owenxuli/cs50-final-project/README.md

-# EnPeassant, by Owen Xu Li and Daniel Zhang
+# EnPassant, by Owen Xu Li and Daniel Zhang

 Welcome to our CS50 final project!